Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/control-camera.md

 ## Next step

 We were able to incorporate the input processing using the Input Actions feature.
-If you would like to learn more about the features of Unity Render Streaming, please see the [Components page](components.md).
+If you would like to learn more about the features of Unity Render Streaming, please see the [Sample page](samples.md).
 Also, check out [Customizing your web application](customize-webapp.md) for information on how to modify the web user interface.